klee/klee/README.md

      with additional support for making parts of the operating system environment symbolic.

-Additionally, there is a simple library for replaying computed inputs on native code (for closed programs).
+Additionally, there is a s1mple library for replaying computed inputs on native code (for closed programs).
 There is also a more complicated infrastructure for replaying the inputs generated for the POSIX/Linux emulation layer, which handles running native programs in an